 The Board has overall responsibility for the governance of the Association.
-The Board, or a nominated Committee, with assistance from the Director of Finance and Company Secretary, will review the Scheme on an annual basis, ensuring that it is consistent with the needs of the Association and provides a mechanism for best in class governance, oversight and clarity.
+The Board, or a nominated Committee, with assistance from the Director of Finance and Business Support (from 1 April 2023) and Company Secretary, will review the Scheme on an annual basis, ensuring that it is consistent with the needs of the Association and provides a mechanism for best in class governance, oversight and clarity.